-In the fall of 1974 Art Meripol, now a professional photgrapher for Southern Living, was a University of Arkansas journalism undergrad dabbling in photography at the Fayetteville Farmers Market.
+In the fall of 1974 Art Meripol, now a professional photgrapher, was a University of Arkansas journalism undergrad studying photography at the Fayetteville Farmers Market.
 The scene--with its abundant produce and vibrant array of people who sold and shopped there--proved the perfect backdrop for honing his craft.

 Forgotten by Meripol for 40 years, the collection went viral when he rediscovered a stack of dusty boxes and posted the pictures to Facebook in 2015.

 "It just took off," he says.
 "People started recognizing old family members that had been long gone and just got all excited."